jeffshrager/IPL-V/README.md

 64 Set the symb name per se to H0 (or cell named by H0 if string) (Same as 60 (no tracing)) (*) 70 Branch to symb name (per se) if H5- (*)
 ```
+## Changes from standard (by the manual) IPL-V

+### I/O is *highly* simplified

+The whole messy I/O system has been replaced by a single 80-char
+buffer called ```*W24-Line-Buffer*``` which gets loaded with stuff to
+print, or with the things that get read on the input side.
+I don't
+think that LT will require more than this.

+### Only integer arthimetic is implemented

+### H5 constains a string: "+" or "-" (as opposed to holding a cell
+name: p...something-or-other, as descirbed in the manual).

+### In most locations, a string for the name of a cell is
+automatically de-refed to the cell (by cell< or <==).
+The reason there
+are two of these is that <== got hypercomplexified by the character
+thing, and started dereferencing in weird situations.
+Sometimes you
+need to use (cell ...) instead of (cell< ...) because (cell ...) is a
+setf'able macro, whereas cell< is not.